fnordian/ose3_install/README.md

 - How can I restrict the images allowed in my repository?

-- How to destroy and re-create a router / registry?
-Background: after a router / registry has been created, it is not possible anymore to delete it and create a new one:

-	Error: deploymentConfig "docker-registry" already exists services/docker-registry

 - What does exit codes (ExitCode:255) mean for images?

 	[root@master opt]# oc get pods